-Okky Puspa Madasari known as Okky Madasari is an Indonesian novelist and PhD candidate with the National University of Singapore (NUS).
+Okky Puspa Madasari known as Okky Madasari is an Indonesian novelist and academic, currently PhD candidate with the National University of Singapore (NUS).

 Okky is well-known for her social criticism with works highlighting social issues, such as injustice and discrimination, and above all, about humanity.
 In academic field, her main interest is on literature, censorship and freedom of expression, and sociology of knowledge.